 Now what is it really and is this all BS?

 This is the original photo from Ritter´s book.
 Do you see the white hairs on the flower and the way the areoles look?
+Like, the sawtooth ribs and the absent spines?
 Well, keep in mind.
 You will need it later.
 Ritters official collection name of this plant was Trichocereus riomizquensis FR856 and they originally comes from Chyllas.

 The original site is the Rio Mizque and we and my friends from Sacred Succulents visited the original site a couple of times.
 It is extremely similar to Trichocereus pachanoi, but differs in substantial points like the hairs on the flowers and the overall rib structure.
 Though it is common belief that the San Pedro cactus aka Trichocereus pachanoi grows in Bolivia, all the San Pedro related plants we ever came across IN THE WILD either belonged to Trichocereus bridgesii or Trichocereus scopulicola.
 That also applies to the regional type from the Rio Mizque.
 I have all kinds of photos of those plants on the pages about Trichocereus riomizquensis and I don´t want to repeat this information here again.

-Let me just say that one thing that the Bolivian Trichocereus species have in common is their drought resistance.
+Let me just say that one thing that all Bolivian Trichocereus species have in common is their drought resistance.
 They literally live in a hot desert and are a lot more resistant to drought than Trichocereus pachanoi or some of the other Peruvian San Pedros.
-And that´s where I want to draw the line directly to this Californian clone.
+And that’s where I want to draw the line directly to this Californian clone.
 Clones & cultivars are not humbug or bullshit….cultivars exist in EVERY field of commercial cultivation and everyone who tells you different is a fool.
-One such cultivar is actually this Tr. riomizquensis that was originally described by Friedrich Ritter.
-Is is extremely drought resistant and manages to thrive in the Californian climate.
-That´s why this plant is literally everywhere there.
+One such cultivar is the infamous PREDOMINANT CULTIVAR, which is extremely drought resistant and manages to thrive in the California climate too.
+This clone is so present in that area that it´s probably the most common Trichocereus.
 We tested it numerous times…almost none of those Californian plants were able to mate with each other…simply because they were genetically identical and cuttings of each other.
-I seen whole nurseries filled up with them because they are so damn easy to grow.
+I seen whole nurseries filled up with PC because they are so damn easy to grow.
 They just cut them in small pieces and stick them into the ground.
 And after five years, they sell it for 30-100 bucks.
 All those plants share the same flower characteristics and are closer to Trichocereus bridgesii than they are to Trichocereus pachanoi.
 They are covered with white hairs, which is absolutely typical for Trichocereus bridgesii.
-I know a Bolivian Trichocereus species when I see one…and this PC is one without a doubt.
+I know a Bolivian Trichocereus species when I see one…and this Trichocereus PC is one without a doubt.

 Do you see all those white hairs?
-Good, because it´s important to differentiate between certain Trichocereus species.
-Trichocereus pachanoi tends to have black or brown hairs, while this PC has white hairs.
-And that´s typical for the Bolivian San Pedro strains.
+Good, because it’s important to differentiate between certain Trichocereus species.
+Trichocereus pachanoi tends to have black or brown hairs, while this one has whitish hairs on top of a black or brown base.
+And that’s typical for some Bolivian San Pedro strains, e.g Trichocereus scopulicola.

 Those two photos are from Misplant.net!
 Check out their seeds because they are amazing.